richardgiddings/simple_api_app/README.md

 - Show tasks that are Done in seperate page just as a list without Edit and Delete.
 - Show tasks near due in different colour
-- Add user login so everyone has a seperate task list
 - Add authentication to endpoints using [this guide](https://www.django-rest-framework.org/api-guide/authentication/)

 ## Screenshots